ricebear-org/ricebear-org.github.io/discord.md

 - Mod Team: Members with ban/kick privileges.

-- Ring 0: Very trusted members who hold admin privileges.
+- Ring 0: Not considered a part of the Ring System.
+Indicates users with admin privileges.

 ### Perk Comparison Table